michaelklishin/urly/README.md

 ## Supported Clojure versions

-Urly is built from the ground up for Clojure 1.3 and up.
+Urly is built from the ground up for Clojure 1.3+ and JDK 6+.